fredboys/Escape-room/README.md

 ![Javascript screenshot](static/readme/escaperoom-js.jpg)

 * This is for the map.
-Only one unused variable but it wasnt an error.
+I have a couple undefined variable however I used this website to write the code.
+[Google maps code](https://developers.google.com/maps/documentation/javascript/adding-a-google-map)

 ![Javascript maps screenshot](static/readme/escaperoom-jsvalidator.jpg)